Jié, the Measure

 The great image says: Water at the top of the marsh: limits.
 The noble one delimits number and measure, and deliberates upon ethical conduct.

-Jié: the ideogram and the story.
+Jié: the ideogram and the story (NEW).
 What does it mean for your question?

-Top 6: Bitter restraint, determination pitfall.
+Top 6: Bitter restraint, divination pitfall.
 Regret disappears.

 The spirit should be restrained as little as possible.
 Fertility needs stimulation, if there isn't any, the field stays empty.
 Allotted size, space or time are not really important, but light and dark should be without limits.